-▶ Select the Programming mode of operation
+- Select the Programming mode of operation

+- PGM MGT

-- ► Call the File Manager - Select a file or enter a new file name.
-Conclude your entry with the ENT key or the SELECT soft key
+- Call the File Manager

+- Select a file or enter a new file name.
+Confirm your entry with the ENT key or the soft key SELECT

 When you have opened the tool table, you can edit the tool data by moving the cursor to the desired position in the table with the arrow keys or the soft keys.
 You can overwrite the stored values, or enter new values at any position.
-Additional functions are illustrated in the table below.
+Miscellaneous functions are set out in the table below.